Illustration: Camilla Perkins

-Brexit supporter John Elliott, whose Ebac Ltd. manufactures water coolers, dehumidifiers and washing machines in the northeast of England, also thinks the process is being handled badly, especially when it comes to May’s goal of preserving the current trade relationship with the EU.
+Brexit supporter John Elliott, whose Ebac Ltd. manufactures water coolers, dehumidifiers and washing machines in the northeast of England, also thinks the process is being managed badly, especially when it comes to May’s goal of preserving the current trade relationship with the EU.

 “The way they’re negotiating is stupid; it’s a joke,” Elliott said.
-“The politicians are useless and the civil servants are worse.
+“The politicians are useless, and the civil servants are worse.
 If we stop trading with Europe, it wouldn’t be a big problem.”
-Not even for him, he says, even though about 80 percent of his water coolers are sold to EU countries.
+Not even for him, he says, even though about 80 per cent of his water coolers are sold to EU countries.

 Sam Hodges, Samir Desai and James Meekings, co-founders of Funding Circle Ltd.

 One of the four companies, Funding Circle Ltd., declined to comment on the process ahead of its initial share sale in a few months.
 The London-based fintech, which arranges loans between investors and small and medium-sized companies, hasn’t seen an impact on its booming portfolio.
 Traditional banks, meantime, have shrunk their net lending to small firms, according to data from the Bank of England.

 “We are regularly facilitating more quarterly lending than any the traditional banks,” co-founder and CEO Samir Desai said in an email.